Film Production Services in Kenya

 Each crew member usually needs a passport scan, recent passport-style photograph on a plain neutral background, home address, telephone number, CV or resume, portfolio or IMDb link where applicable, estimated arrival and departure dates and a letter confirming their role on the production.

 Processing is approximately 2 to 4 weeks, with a minimum of 3 weeks strongly recommended.
-The indicated cost is approximately USD 200 per crew member per month, with possible administrative or facilitation fees depending on the processing requirements.
+The cost is approximately USD 200 per crew member per month, with possible administrative or facilitation fees depending on the processing requirements.

 Hoodlum helps productions keep the Special Pass, eTA, crew list and film permit documents aligned so immigration paperwork does not become a late-stage production problem.